Fatima-css/aws-s3-cloudfront/README.md

 **Final URL:** https://d24vu2jciv84ft.cloudfront.net/
 ![CloudFront HTTPS Access](final-CDN.png)

+### 4. Security Enhancement Analysis

+While the bucket policy solution successfully resolved the initial 403 error, I recognized an important security consideration for production environments:

+**Origin Access Control (OAC) Implementation:**
+- **Current Approach:** S3 bucket policy with `"Principal": "*"` allows public internet access to the bucket
+- **Production Recommendation:** Use Origin Access Control (OAC) to:
+  - Make the S3 bucket completely private (remove public bucket policy)
+  - Grant access ONLY to the specific CloudFront distribution
+  - Eliminate public internet exposure while maintaining functionality
+  - Follow the principle of least privilege more strictly

+This demonstrates the evolution from a functional learning solution to a production-ready, security-conscious architecture.

 ### Project Architecture Diagram

 I created this diagram to illustrate the request workflow, from the user through CloudFront to the S3 origin, and to show the configuration fixes applied along the way.

 ![Project Architecture Diagram](Diagram.png)